 - Type of repair: If the repairs on your vehicle are cosmetic or fairly minor, then aftermarket parts might be perfectly fine.
 However, if the repairs are integral to the safety or functioning of the vehicle, then you may want to consider using OEM parts so you’re assured of the quality.

 - Resale value: If you plan to sell your vehicle in the future, you may want to consider the impact of using non-OEM parts on your vehicle’s resale value.
-If you lease your vehicle then using aftermarket parts may invalidate your least agreement, so be sure to check before agreeing to their use.
+If you lease your vehicle then using aftermarket parts may invalidate your lease agreement, so be sure to check before agreeing to their use.

 Finally, if you have your heart set on using OEM parts and the insurance company is reluctant, you could find out if they’ll allow their use if you pay the difference.
 However, if the insurance company absolutely refuses to let you use OEM parts then talk to your auto accident attorney for advice.